 This product has been approved by the aviation authority of another country and is approved for operation in the United States.
 Pursuant to the FAA's bilateral agreement with this State of Design Authority, it has notified the FAA of the unsafe condition described in the MCAI referenced above.
 The FAA reviewed the relevant data, considered the comment received, and determined that air safety requires adopting this AD as proposed.
 Accordingly, the FAA is issuing this AD to address the unsafe condition on this product.
-Except for minor editorial changes, and the addition of Note 1 to paragraph (g), this AD is adopted as proposed in the NPRM.
+Except for minor editorial changes, and any other changes described previously, this AD is adopted as proposed in the NPRM.
 None of the changes will increase the economic burden on any operator.